du82/unfathoming/content/blog/2024/building-a-search-engine.md

 Being a programmatic search engine, we do not censor anything.
 You get what you search for.
 If you want to hide or show a specific keyword, try putting + or - directly in front of it without a space.
 See the section on Programmatic search for more info.
 Mirrors and censorship evasion

 We offer mirrors from a variety of public clouds and residential hosts.
-If a country censors our engine because we don’t do regional censorship (looking at you, Germany) we’ll just deploy more mirrors and proxies to evade the censorship, similar to what Telegram does.
+If a country censors our engine because we don’t do regional censorship{% sidenote "Looking at you, Germany", "note1" %} we’ll just deploy more mirrors and proxies to evade the censorship, similar to what Telegram does.
 We're building a search engine, not a machine to force you into "politically correct" ways of thought, as there is no one "correct" way to think. *Free your mind.*

 ## Business model
 We haven’t figured it out yet.
 We’ve been using organizational savings to pay for things like our AWS bills and domains.
 Maybe an enterprise or government would like a managed, airgapped instance like what WolframAlpha offers?